Mayamariaruth/calima/README.md

     * Details are authenticated

-As a site user/admin I can log in and logout out of my account so that I can access the booking system
+As a site user/admin, I can log in and log out of my account so that I can access the booking system

 - Acceptance Criteria
     * Have a login page